code-423n4/2023-08-gmx-fv/README.md

 * A concrete example of the exploit
 * CVL property violated

 For properties that find real bugs, create `<Contract>Issues.spec` with only properties that catch bugs.
-Document each property with a short description of the attack vector found in the violation counter example with concrete values if possible.
+For each of these specs, create a separate `.conf` file name `contract_violated.conf` Document each property with a short description of the attack vector found in the violation counter example with concrete values if possible.
 Also add a reference to the GitHub issue that further explains the bug.

 At the end of the formal verification contest, private mutations will be pushed to the public repo.
-Pull any changes from the public repo and open a pull request within your repository from the `certora-contest` branch to the `certora` branch.
+Pull any changes from the public repo and open a pull request within your repository from the `certora` branch to the `main` branch.
 Upon opening the PR, the CI will be triggered, and the result will be evaluated by the judges.

 ## Testing